 ANNEX VIII

-Information to be provided in the case of distance selling through the internet
+Information to be provided in the case of distance selling on the internet

-The appropriate label made available by suppliers in accordance with point 1(g) of Article 3 shall be shown on the display mechanism in proximity to the price of the product.
+The label shall be shown on the display mechanism in proximity to the price of the product.
 The size shall be such that the label is clearly visible and legible and shall be proportionate to the size specified in Annex III.
 The label may be displayed using a nested display, in which case the image used for accessing the label shall comply with the specifications laid down in point 2 of this Annex.
 If nested display is applied, the label shall appear on the first mouse click, mouse roll-over or tactile screen expansion on the image.

 The image used for accessing the label in the case of nested display shall:

-be an arrow in the colour corresponding to the energy efficiency class of the product on the label; and
+be an arrow in the colour corresponding to the energy efficiency class of the tumble dryer; and

-indicate the energy efficiency class of the product on the arrow in white in a font size equivalent to that of the price; and
+indicate the energy efficiency class of the tumble dryer on the arrow in white in a font size equivalent to that of the price; and

 have one of the following two formats, and its size shall be such that the arrow is clearly visible and legible.
 The letter in the energy efficiency class arrow shall be positioned in the centre of the rectangular part of the arrow: